britram/rains-prototype/draft-trammell-rains-protocol.md

 A Message map MAY contain a capabilities (1) key, whose value is described in {#cbor-capabilities}.

-A Message map SHOULD contain a token (2) key, whose value is a byte array of maximum length 32.
+A Message map SHOULD contain a token (2) key, whose value is a 16-byte array.
 See {{cbor-tokens}} for details.

 A Message map MUST contain a content (23) key, whose value is an array of Message Sections; a Message Section is either an Assertion, Shard, Zone, or